johnxu21/johnxu21.github.io/teaching/CS472/Timetable/GPT/gpt.md

      gen_ai/task2.1/yourname_refactor_code.py
      gen_ai/task2.2/yourname_docstring_update.py
      ```
-   - If someone has already created the required directories and merged the pull request, **pull the latest changes before adding your files** (see instructions below).
+   - **Check if the directories already exist** before creating them.
+If another team member has already added them and merged their pull request, **pull the latest changes instead of recreating them** (see instructions below).

 2. **Pull Requests (PRs)**:
    - Open a **PR for each task** with clear descriptions, referencing ChatGPT suggestions.